Doubly magic optical trapping for Cs atom hyperfine clock transitions

 and after taking the appropriate derivatives

-Doubly magic trapping occurs when both derivatives simultaneously vanish for a set of parameters $(\Omega_0, B)$, thus eliminating the first order sensitivity to both electric and magnetic fields.
+Doubly magic trapping occurs when both derivatives simultaneously vanish for a set of parameters $(\Omega, B)$, thus eliminating the first order sensitivity to both electric and magnetic fields.
+We emphasize that solving the above equations only yields approximate results since we have suppressed additional small terms arising from the higher order dependence of the coefficients on $\Omega$ and $B$.
+The accurate results reported in the tables are found from diagonalizing the ground state Hamiltonian (\ref{eq.Hamiltonian}) and looking for local minima (or maxima) in the differential shift corresponding to a doubly magic operating point.

 It is the implications of the cross-term with coefficient $\beta^{(2)}$, and $\beta^{(4)}$ the hyperpolarizability, that drive the novel results in this paper.
 The cross-term has been partially included before in \cite{Derevianko2010b} where doubly magic wavelengths were calculated by determining the magic magnetic field with no light interacting with the atoms, i.e. ignoring the last term in Eq. (\ref{magicB}).
 However, this neglects the fact that through this term the light intensity also affects the magic magnetic field value, that is, we have a coupled system of equations.
 In addition the effects of the fourth order term at the end of Eq. (\ref{magicE}) have not previously been accounted for.
 As we will show, this term cannot be neglected and the implication is that there exist not magic wavelengths, but magic intensities for most wavelengths.
-Finally, we emphasize that while solving the above equations will yield approximately correct results, our primary search method is to diagonalize the ground state Hamiltonian and look for local minima (or maxima) in the differential shift that is equivalent to a doubly magic operating point.